cnio-bu/bollito/README.md

 ### 6. Differential expression analysis.

-Differential expression analysis is based on the clusters obtained during the previous step.
-For each cluster, two analyses are performed:
+Differential expression analysis is based on the condition that the user requieres, including a specific cluster resolution or some annotation information.
+For each condition, two analyses are performed:
-* Marker gene detection per cluster (for this test, only genes with a logFC threshold of 0.25, that are expressed in at least 10% of the cells are included).
+* Marker gene detection (for this test, only genes with a logFC threshold of 0.25, that are expressed in at least 10% of the cells are included).
 * Differential expression for all genes (no thresholds applied).

-Output from this step includes a heatmap of top marker genes per cluster, and a .rnk file that may be used for a downstream gene enrichment analysis with [GSEA](https://www.gsea-msigdb.org/gsea/index.jsp),
+Output from this step includes a heatmap of top marker genes per condition, and a .rnk file that may be used for a downstream gene enrichment analysis with [GSEA](https://www.gsea-msigdb.org/gsea/index.jsp),

 The following parameters of this step need to be adjusted via the configuration file:
-* Cluster resolution to analyze.
+* Set *enabled* to *True*.
+* Condition to analyze (cluster resolution or annotation information).
 * Differential expression test to apply.

 For a list of available tests see the Seurat [FindMarkers](https://rdrr.io/github/satijalab/seurat/man/FindMarkers.html) function documentation.

-### 7. Functional analysis.
+### 7. Functional analysis - Seurat-based.
+bollito uses Seurat to apply the AddModuleScore function to the molecular signatures specified by the user.
+A paired Wilcoxon test is applied to compare the expression of the genes from the signature between the clusters.

+To enable this step, the following parameters need to be adjusted via the configuration file:
+* Set *enabled* to *True*.
+* Set the path to the molecular signatures file to use (in .gmt format).
+* Set the ratio of expressed genes / total genes from a geneset to be tested (default is 0.2).

+### 8. Functional analysis - Vision-based.
 bollito applies the [Vision](https://github.com/yoseflab/VISION) methodology in order to study different molecular signatures and their significance at a specific clustering resolution.

 To enable this step, the following parameters need to be adjusted via the configuration file:
-* Set *enabled* to *TRUE*.
+* Set *enabled* to *True*.
 * Set the path to the molecular signatures file to use (in .gmt format).
 * Select the desired metadata variables from Seurat.
 * Set the desired cluster resolution.

-### 8. Trajectory inference.
+### 9. Trajectory inference.

 This step analyses the cell lineages of your sample by inferring a pseudotime variable from the data and sorting the clusters according to it.
 The trajectory inference step is implemented by using the [Slingshot](https://github.com/kstreet13/slingshot) package.

 To enable it, the following parameters need to be adjusted via the configuration file:
-* Set *perform* to *TRUE*.
+* Set *enabled* to *True*.
 * Cluster resolution must be specified.
 * Specifiy start and end cluster(s) (optional).
 * Number of genes for the heatmap representation.
 * Number of most variable genes (allows you to generate the general additive model of the heatmap).

-### 9. RNA velocity.
+### 10. RNA velocity.
 The analysis of RNA velocity allows you to capture the expression dynamics of your data by estimating the spliced and unspliced mRNA abundances on each of the available splicing sites.
 Based on this information, future state of single-cells can be inferred.
 This step is implemented using the [Velocyto](http://velocyto.org/) wrapper.

 To enable this step, the following parameters need to be adjusted via the configuration file:
-* Set *perform* to *TRUE*.
+* Set *enabled* to *True*.
 * Cluster resolution must be specified.
+* If the dataset is large, a downsampling should be considered (optional).

 > NOTE: RNA velocity step can not be performed if we use a matrix as input of the pipeline, since it needs the BAM files to generate the three count matrices (spliced, unspliced and ambiguous).

+## Configuration of computation resources

+The user can configure bollito to optimise the available computational resources, to reduce the computational time.
+The optimization is achieved thanks to Snakemake's ability to run several samples at the same time and single-cell script optimization using the future package implementation.
+Resources configuration is done through the configuration file.
+This file has a field called _resources_, where the user can define the RAM memory usage and the number of threads (if the rule admits multithreading) provided to a specific step.
+Additionally, if the user does not provide any value for some of these fields, the pipeline will use the default values.

 ## Shortcuts
-bollito has implemented a shortcut system based on specfic target related to steps.
+bollito has implemented a shortcut system based on specfic targets related to the pipeline's steps.
 Each target calls a end point rule which terminate the pipeline execution.

 To use the shorcuts, you only need to run the pipeline as usual, but with the --until option.